When you think branding, you may think of a trademark, logo or a symbol. Good branding should evoke some type of emotion, and create customer loyalty.

 - The pun of “4 Eyes” and “For Eyes”

-I also wanted it to allude to optical because of our emphasis, and be easy to remember.
+I also wanted my practice name to allude to optical because of our emphasis, and to be easy to remember.

-I hear daily that we were picked because of our practice’s name.
+The result?
+I hear daily that we were picked because of our practice’s fun and creative name.

 As doctors, we all share the same simple mission, to provide vision to our patients.